uqee/coretechs-stackedit-workspace/Documents Odds96/FAQ/FAQ-English.md

 Open any page on our website, scroll down and click on the language selector in the lower right-hand corner.
 You can choose either English or Spanish.

-How do I change my currency preference? / ¿Cómo puedo cambiar mi preferencia de moneda?
+## How do I change my currency preference?

-A ENG: Please contact us at: support@odds96.com.
+Please contact us at: [support@odds96.com](mailto:support@odds96.com).
 Only verified clients are allowed to change the cryptocurrency type that they use on our website.

-A ESP:  Por favor, contáctanos enviando un email a support@odds96.com.
-Está permitido cambiar el tipo de criptomoneda solo si tu cuenta está verificada.

-Is it possible to place bets or play casino games using different types of cryptocurrency? / ¿Es posible realizar apuestas o jugar a juegos de casino utilizando diferentes tipos de criptomoneda?
+## Is it possible to place bets or play casino games using different types of cryptocurrency?

-A ENG: You can place bets or play casino games using the type of cryptocurrency that you chose at the moment of registering on our website.
+You can place bets or play casino games using the type of cryptocurrency that you chose at the moment of registering on our website.

-A ESP:  Puedes realizar apuestas o jugar a juegos de casino utilizando solo el tipo de criptomoneda que hayas elegido en el momento de registrarte en nuestra página web.

-I would like to suspend my account.
-What should I do? / ¿Cómo puedo cerrar mi cuenta?
+## I would like to suspend my account.
+What should I do?

-A ENG: To suspend your account, send an email to: [support@odds96.com](mailto:support@odds96.com).
+To suspend your account, send an email to: [support@odds96.com](mailto:support@odds96.com).
 Make sure to send the notice from your registered email address.
 In the email, please explain why you decided to suspend your account.

-A ESP:  Para cerrar tu cuenta, envíanos un email a support@odds96.com desde el correo electrónico registrado.
-En este email explícanos porque has decidido cerrar tu cuenta.

-I forgot my password, and as a result, lost access to my email.
-What should I do? / He olvidado mi contraseña y he perdido el acceso a mi correo electrónico. ¿Qué debería hacer?
+## I forgot my password, and as a result, lost access to my email.
+What should I do?

 A ENG: Please contact our support team at: support@odds96.com.